Skip to main content

 Insertional Achilles Tendinopathy - Frequently Asked Questions

-With the right treatment and load management, improvement is often seen within 8 to 12 weeks, although more persistent cases may take 3 to 6 months or longer depending on severity and how long symptoms have been present.
+With specialist care, improvement is often seen within 8 to 12 weeks, although more chronic or severe cases may take several months to recover fully, especially if calcification or long-standing degeneration is present.

 Is shockwave therapy effective?